telerik/reporting-docs/knowledge-base/resolve-reporting-rest-service-access-issues.md

 To resolve this issue, ensure that the reporting routes are registered before the default ones.
 This action gives them priority and prevents them from being overridden by other more general routes.
 Use the following steps:

-1. Register the reporting routes before any default or other custom routes in your Web API configuration.
+1. Register the reporting routes before any default or other custom routes in your Web API configuration:

-    ```csharp
+    ````CSharp
     Telerik.Reporting.Services.WebApi.ReportsControllerConfiguration.RegisterRoutes(config);

     config.Routes.MapHttpRoute(